Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M).md

         - This may be better.
     - Thread-pooling + Event-driven architecture
         - Even when using an event-driven architecture, this may be useful to perform callbacks in parallel.
-    - Modelo de programação por atores?
+    - Modelo de programação por actores?
         - Programming in Java, so this may not be good.
 Actors would be threads, and therefore, having more actors than the number of cores/threads would be counterproductive due to context switches.
         - Check section 24.8 of [https://aosabook.org/en/v2/zeromq.html](https://aosabook.org/en/v2/zeromq.html)
 - Global context (Allow only one instance with global state variables - **Singleton pattern**)